kirar2004/LearnPython/ReadMe.md

-This repository is for storing files related to learning Python
+This repository is for storing files related to learning Python.
+All the best!